aleshaleksey/fansys23/08-spell-list.md

 |Limitation|Special (see below)|-4
 |Save|CHA|

-**Description**: Summon a level VIII "elemental" of an element corresponding to the element to faithfully serve and fight for you.
+**Description**: Summon a level VIII "elemental" of an element corresponding to the element of the spell to faithfully serve and fight for you.
 The spirit can communicate with its summoner and other entities it would normally be able to communicate with.
 Elementals are often intelligent enough to understand the gestures and movements of mortals, but seldom understand their emotions and intentions.

 **Limitation**: